 After leaving Royal Worcester and the arrival of her daughter Melinda, Diane co-founded her own studio, Cranleigh Art Ceramics, in 1969.
 Their fine work quickly came to the notice of the American studio of Edward Marshall Boehm whose widow Helen Boehm wanted to open a UK subsidiary.
 Boehm purchased Cranleigh in 1970 and renamed it Boehm of Malvern.
-(A future Archive post will showcase their designs.)
+(This Archive post showcases their designs.)
 As the Head Floral Designer for the new company, Diane created their line of hand made flowers in 1971.
 These proved so wildly successful that by 1975 they had become the “backbone” of the studio.

 In 1979, after having spent almost ten years with Boehm of Malvern, Diane Lewis co-founded the Connoisseur of Malvern studio.
 The incredibly talented artists that she brought there were the cream of the crop of the art porcelain world, not only for the beauty but also the technical skill of their designs.
 Biographies of many of them will appear in future Archive posts.
 However, Diane Lewis’ amazing talent for designing botanically accurate floral studies remain unchallenged by anyone else in the world.